Cajac/picoCTF-Writeups/picoCTF_2019/Cryptography/The_Numbers.md

 If you don't get an icon, you need to type 'magic' in the `Operations` search bar, then drag and drop it to the `Recipe` and press `BAKE`.

 Cyberchef recognizes the encoding as `A1Z26`.
-Unfortunately, CyberChef can't handle the '{' and '}' characters so leave them out.
+Unfortunately, CyberChef can't handle the '{' and '}' characters so you need to leave them out.

 Then add the rest of the number in the `Input` pane (`20 8 5 14 21 13 2 5 18 19 13 1 19 15 14`).